 The artworks at Chillida Leku are displayed among the greenery, harmonising iron and earth, stone and forest.

-This San Sebastian-born sculptor has works in over 20 museums around the world from Houston to Berlin.
+This San Sebastian-born sculptor displays works in over 20 museums around the world from Houston to Berlin.

-His pieces are often placed in a nature setting such as the sea front in San Sebastian and in the mountains in Japan.
+His pieces are often placed in a natural setting such as the seafront in San Sebastian and in the mountains in Japan.

 Hollywood comes to San Sebastian each September in the form of the San Sebastian Film Festival.

 Theatres overflow with film buffs, cameras flash and fans jostle for autographs as San Sebastian turns on the glamour.

 Made famous by Gregory Peck and officially known as Donostia San Sebastian Nazioarteko Zinemaldia Festival Internacional De Cine, San Sebastian features a diet of top Spanish-language films as well as an obscure roster of hard-to-categorise international films.